raspberrypi/documentation/remote-access/ssh/passwordless.md

 <a name="copy-your-public-key-to-your-raspberry-pi"></a>
 ## Copy your public key to your Raspberry Pi

-To copy your public key to your Raspberry Pi, use the following command, on the computer you will be connecting from, to append the public key to your `authorized_keys` file on the Pi, sending it over SSH:
+Using the computer which you will be connecting from, append the public key to your `authorized_keys` file on the Raspberry Pi by sending it over SSH:

 ```bash
 ssh-copy-id <USERNAME>@<IP-ADDRESS>
 ```

-**Note that this time you will have to authenticate with your password.**
+**Note that for this step you will need to authenticate with your password.**

-Alternatively, if the `ssh-copy-id` is not available on your system, you can copy the file manually over SSH:
+Alternatively, if `ssh-copy-id` is not available on your system, you can copy the file manually over SSH:

 ```bash
 cat ~/.ssh/id_rsa.pub | ssh <USERNAME>@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
 ```

-If you see the message `ssh: connect to host <IP-ADDRESS> port 22: Connection refused` and you know the `IP-ADDRESS` is correct, then you probably haven't enabled SSH on your Pi.
-Run `sudo raspi-config` in the Pi's terminal window, enable SSH, and then try to copy the files again.
+If you see the message `ssh: connect to host <IP-ADDRESS> port 22: Connection refused` and you know the `IP-ADDRESS` is correct, then you may not have enabled SSH on your Raspberry Pi.
+Run `sudo raspi-config` in the Pi's terminal window, enable SSH, then try to copy the files again.

 Now try `ssh <USER>@<IP-ADDRESS>` and you should connect without a password prompt.